-Peak color change is expected to arrive the week of Oct.
-18, according to this fall foliage predictor.
-So, it’s time to get the hiking boots ready and plan those autumn adventures.
-It’s foliage season, and we six picks for the top places around The Bend to see it for yourself.
+Peak color change is expected the week of Oct.
+24. It’s time to get the hiking boots out and plan autumn adventures.
+These are the top places for leaf peeping around South Bend and Mishawaka.

 Notre Dame's Campus

-All the stunning, iconic campus landmarks with a side of beautiful fall colors.
+All the iconic campus landmarks with a side of beautiful fall colors.
 Take a self-guided tour around the University of Notre Dame's stunning grounds to see how the foliage plays against the Golden Dome, Basilica of the Sacred Heart and the Grotto, among other great photo ops.
-If you choose to do so, remember the campus guidelines during coronavirus — masks should be worn at all times, whether you're inside or outside and social distancing should be maintained whenever possible.

-One of multiple parks along the Mishawaka Riverwalk, there are ample views here that include the St. Joseph River.
-Snapping a shot of trees lining the river in full change is the one you’ll want to share with friends.
+One of multiple parks along the Mishawaka Riverwalk, there are ample views at Beutter Park that include the St. Joseph River.
+Snapping a shot of trees lining the river in full change is the one you’ll want to share.